-The Inspector General may appoint inspectors and cause inspections to be conducted.
-Inspectors have a wide variety of inspection powers, including the power to require responses to their inquiries.
+The Inspector General may appoint inspectors and investigators and cause inspections and investigations to be conducted.
+Inspectors and investigators have a wide variety of inspection-powers, including the power to require responses to their inquiries.

-Inspectors report their findings to the Inspector General.
+Inspectors and investigators appointed by the Inspector General report their findings to the Inspector General.
 If the Inspector General believes that the report discloses evidence of non-compliance with the Act, the regulations or a Ministry correctional policy or procedure, he or she shall issue directions to the Minister to remedy the non-compliance.